e-lie/eliegavoty.xyz/docs/new-renardo-features.md

 ### Livecoding Reaper DAW for mixing and synthesizers

-Reaper, despite not beeing open source, is quite a community oriented software, and a very powerful one for (live) mixing/mastering music (even multichannel).
+Reaper, despite not beeing free nor open source, is a community oriented software, and a very powerful one for (live) mixing/mastering music (even multichannel).
 It is multiplateform and pretty hackable, especially using it's API.
 Based on this and the [reapy](https://pypi.org/project/python-reapy/) python library, I added a (still experimental) functionnality to :

 - instanciate any plugin inside Reaper
 - route MIDI notes automatically